 By increasing opportunities for STEM higher education, connecting young adults with paid internships in San Diego and establishing networks of current and prospective scientists, the Science & Technology Program creates a holistic approach that will increase equity for all communities and bolster the regional innovation economy for generations to come.

-The Fiscal Year 2017 Science & Technology grant program will support efforts to expand the pipeline of under-represented students pursuing STEM degrees and career pathways at local community colleges, universities, companies and organizations.
-Grants will support and encourage post-secondary students with high potential in the scientific, medical and engineering fields, and provide them with opportunities to nurture and develop unique and innovative discoveries and experiences that may benefit all mankind.
+The Science & Technology Program was established through a transformational gift from the Blasker-Rose-Miah Fund at The San Diego Foundation, which aims to help students with high potential in the scientific, medical and engineering fields, and provide them with opportunities to nurture and develop unique and innovative discoveries and experiences that may benefit all mankind.